-Just as you can use a concept map to teach someone else a new concept, you can also make your own concept map to understand an idea better.
-Many people use a concept map in addition to other learning methods to get a better grasp on a topic.
+Just as you can use a concept map to teach someone a new concept, you can also make a concept map to understand an idea better.
+Many people use a concept map in addition to other learning methods to get a better grasp of a topic.

 Mapping out a user flow

-Businesses commonly use concept maps to walk through a customer journey or user flow of their product.
-Concept maps can help you understand a product as the customer sees it, and also allow you to identify gaps in the customer journey and ways to improve.
+Businesses commonly use concept maps to walk through the user flow of their product.
+They help you understand your product as the customer sees it, giving you a better understanding of brand perception.
+It also identifies areas of improvement in the customer journey.

-One of the big advantages of concept mapping is that it’s entirely visual.
-Many people learn and think better visually than from something like reading a lengthy essay, and a high-quality concept map plays to the strengths of these types.
+Many people learn and think better visually than from something like reading a lengthy essay.
+A high-quality concept map plays to the strengths of these learners.

 Clarify your ideas